merely-useful/py-rse/index.md

 ## Contributing and Re-Use

-The source for the book is found on the [`py-rse` GitHub repository](https://github.com/merely-useful/py-rse) and any corrections, additions, or contributions are very welcome.
+The source for the book can be found at the [`py-rse` GitHub repository](https://github.com/merely-useful/py-rse) and any corrections, additions, or contributions are very welcome.
 Everyone whose work is included will be credited in the acknowledgements.
 Check out our